andrew/ultimate-awesome/README.md

 - [Awesome-Video-Diffusion-Models](https://github.com/ChenHsing/Awesome-Video-Diffusion-Models) - [Arxiv] A Survey on Video Diffusion Models.
 - [awesome-neuroscience](https://github.com/analyticalmonk/awesome-neuroscience) - A curated list of awesome neuroscience libraries, software and any content related to the domain.
 - [awesome-projects-boilerplates](https://github.com/melvin0008/awesome-projects-boilerplates) - Boilerplates for mobile and web apps.
+- [awesome-gnome](https://github.com/Kazhnuz/awesome-gnome) - A curated list of awesome apps, extensions, modules, themes and tools for the Gnome Desktop Environment.
 - [awesome-local-ai](https://github.com/janhq/awesome-local-ai) - An awesome repository of local AI tools.
 - [awesome-gpts](https://github.com/taranjeet/awesome-gpts) - Collection of all the GPTs created by the community.
 - [awesome-radar-perception](https://github.com/ZHOUYI1023/awesome-radar-perception) -  A curated list of radar datasets, detection, tracking and fusion.